Dig In! Garden with Your Children

 Use fun containers for your plants.
 Anything with drainage (you can always drill holes in the bottom) can be a planter.
 Old work boots, rain boots, toy boxes, wading pools, sand buckets, coffee cans, old sinks, watering cans, tires and ice cream containers are some idea of fun containers to use for your garden.
 Let your children get involved and get creative.

 Let your child wear the overalls in the family.
-Allow him to choose the plants that will be grown, harvested and eaten by your family.
+Allow them to choose the plants that will be grown, harvested and eaten by the family.
 Encourage a variety of old favorites, new things to try and of course, a rainbow of flavors.
-We planted strawberries and romaine lettuce as a family favorite, but included grape tomatoes and sugar snap pea plants to help introduce him to those foods and flavors.
+We planted strawberries and romaine lettuce as a family favorite, but included grape tomatoes and sugar snap pea plants to help introduce them to those foods and flavors.

 Our rainbow garden plan includes:

-Green – Sugar Snap Peas, Lettuce, Chard and Cucumbers
+- Green – Sugar Snap Peas, Lettuce, Spinach, Chard and Cucumbers

 Facilitate the fun.
 Give your child ownership in their garden by allowing them to lead the way.
 Standing back may mean you have to sneak out and help with some garden maintenance, but the pride they’ll take in the ownership of their garden is worth it.
 Encourage fun in the process by allowing them to dig in the dirt, water the plants, push their own wheel barrow, pull the weeds and even (pretend) to mow the lawn.
 Older children may delight in keeping a scrapbook or journal to make their progress and success.
 The process of gardening is just as much fun as reaping its harvest.